Let's Make a Deal: Broadcast history

-Let's Make a Deal first aired on NBC on December 30, 1963 as part of its daytime schedule.
-The show moved to ABC on December 30, 1968, where it remained until July 9, 1976; and on two occasions the show was given a weekly nighttime spot on those networks.
+Let's Make a Deal first aired on NBC on December 30, 1963, as part of its daytime schedule.
+After 1,257 episodes on NBC Daytime and 16 episodes on NBC Primetime, the show moved to ABC on December 30, 1968, where it remained until July 9, 1976; and on two occasions the show was given a weekly nighttime spot on those networks.
 The first syndicated edition of Let's Make a Deal premiered on August 30, 1971.
 Distributed by ABC Films, and then by its successor Worldvision Enterprises once the fin-syn rules were enacted, the series ran until 1977 and aired weekly.

 A revival of the series based in Hall's native Canada was launched in 1980 and aired in syndication on American and Canadian stations for one season.
 This series was produced by Catalena Productions and distributed in America by Rhodes Productions, Catalena's partner company; Catalena was forced into bankruptcy by an unpaid Monty Hall in August 1981.
 In the fall of 1984, the series returned for a third run in syndication as The All-New Let's Make a Deal.
 Running for two seasons until 1986, this series was distributed by Telepictures.

-NBC revived Let's Make a Deal twice in a 13-year span.
+NBC revived Let's Make a Deal twice in 13 years.
 The first was a daytime series in 1990 that was the first to not be produced or hosted by Monty Hall.
 Instead, the show was a production of Ron Greenberg and Dick Clark, and featured Bob Hilton (best known for announcing other game shows) as host (although Hall would eventually return as guest host after Hilton's dismissal).

-A primetime edition was launched in 2003 but drew poor ratings and was cancelled after three of its intended five episodes had aired.
+A primetime edition was launched in 2003 but drew poor ratings and was canceled after three of its intended five episodes had aired.
 This version had reporter Billy Bush as host, and had a significantly larger budget.

 A partial remake called Big Deal, hosted by Mark DeCarlo, was broadcast on Fox in 1996.
 In 1998 and 1999, Buena Vista Television (now Disney–ABC Domestic Television) was in talks with Stone-Stanley (the producers of Big Deal) to create a revival hosted by Gordon Elliott, but it was never picked up.
 The show was one of several used as part of the summer series Gameshow Marathon on CBS in 2006, hosted by Ricki Lake.